 IMDb Rating: 5.8/10

-“Till Death” could not make it to the top of best movies, but it is among the new horror movies.
+“Till Death” could not make it to the top of best movies, but it is among the new best horror-thriller movies in Canada of all time.
 Emma wakes up tied in their remote lakehouse.
 Being part of a twisted vengeance plan, she is left chained to her deceased husband.
 She cannot free herself and must fend for herself as two killers approach to put her to death.
 She’s trapped and secluded in the middle of winter, and she has to face hired murderers to get out of her husband’s sick scheme.

 Spiral: From The Book Of The Saw (2021)